Emergency Response · 2–5 min toolbox talk

 Safety Reminders

-- Position vehicles to shield workers.
+- Position vehicles to protect workers and improve visibility.

 Ask the Crew

-- Are vehicles positioned to protect workers?
+- Are response vehicles positioned to protect workers?